sora-112/zoom-clone/README.md

 # zoom-clone
-A plain video chat app built using Node.js and WebRTC
+A video chat app with text chat functionality built using Node.js,Express.js and WebRTC

 AFTER CLONING: